-Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in in the East Bay should know about it.
+Memorial Park in Albany is home to so many family-friendly resources and events, that all parents in the East Bay should know about it.
 During the end of summer and early fall, kid-friendly concerts are held in the park some evenings.
-While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is inviting.
+While parking is plentiful, the streets surrounding Memorial Park are flat and relatively quiet, so biking there is also inviting.

 Unique Features of Playground: Large grassy field; big kid and tot play area; large redwood trees and plenty of seating.

 Swings: Four big kid swings; two bucket swings in the tot park.

 Fenced in?
 The tot area is; the big kid playground is not but it is separated from the street by grassy fields and trees.

 Surfaces: Cushy rubber mat surface and sand all around the tot structure; sand pit in the tot area; wood chips in big kid park.

 Bathroom: Yes, and newly renovated.
 Right next to the tot play area.